Animals

 Least ConcernNATURAL HABITAT

-The peafowl is found in moist and dry deciduous forests and prefers sites where water is available.DIET
+Peafowl are found in moist and dry deciduous forests and prefer sites where water is available.DIET

 Leopard Gecko